1. Preface and Selected Terms

 Insofar as you provide us with your contact details, for example by e-mail, telephone, or by handing over your business card, we store this data in accordance with Art.
 6 Para.
 1 lit. b DSGVO on the basis of pre-contractual measures and in the legitimate interest (Art.
 6 Para.
 1 lit. f DSGVO) of smooth and targeted communication.
 Insofar as no legal transaction is concluded, we will delete your data if you request us to do so or if no further contact takes place within a period of three years.
 If you enter into a legal transaction with us (Art.
 6 para.
 1 lit. b DSGVO), we will store your data for ten years until the expiry of the commercial and tax law requirements.
 After this period, we will check whether we can delete the data and, if necessary, we will delete it.

 E-mails and business letters

-Revocation of your consentInsofar as we process your data on the basis of your consent (Art.
+Insofar as we process your data on the basis of your consent (Art.
 6 para.
-1 lit. a DSGVO), we will delete it after your revocation.
+1 lit. a DSGVO), we will delete them after your revocation.
 Unless there is a justified interest against a complete deletion.
-For example, we keep your declaration of consent for up to three years after receipt of your revocation in the legitimate interest (Art.
+For example, we retain declarations of consent in principle for up to three years after receipt of your revocation in the legitimate interest (Art.
 6 para.
 1 lit. f DSGVO).
-We retain the consent exclusively under restriction of the processing in order to be able to defend ourselves in the event of a dispute.
+We keep the consent exclusively under restriction of the processing in order to be able to defend ourselves in case of dispute.

 Transfer to a third country

-A transfer to a third country is only possible if you have given us your consent or if we have concluded a contract for order processing in accordance with Art.
-28 DSGVO taking into account suitable guarantees or other appropriate safeguards.
+Your personal data is generally processed by us in computer centres in the Federal Republic of Germany or the European Union.
+A transfer to a third country is only possible if you have given us your consent or if we have concluded a contract for data processing in accordance with Art.
+28 DSGVO, taking into account suitable guarantees or other appropriate safeguards.